slsa-framework/slsa-github-generator/builders/go/README.md

 # Entrypoint to compile.
 Default is the root directory.
 # main: ./path/to/main.go

+# Working directory. (default: root of project)
+# dir: /path/to/dir

 # Binary name.
 # {{ .Os }} will be replaced by goos field in the config file.
 # {{ .Arch }} will be replaced by goarch field in the config file.